 High efficiency machines that use HE laundry detergents and use less water are a great way to save money and natural resources.
 One of our favorite attractively priced front loading HE machines is the Whirlpool WFW5620HW.
 This front load washer is affordably priced at $899 and has a direct drive motor, stainless steel drum, and a 4.5 cubic foot tub capacity.
 Whirlpool updated their front load washer lineup for 2019 and this model has been a best seller!

 If you want to avoid trying to measure out the right amount of HE laundry detergent in the first place, this model might be for you: it offers Whirlpool's Load and Go bulk dispenser design.
 Add detergent once and skip refills for 20 loads - the washer will dispense the right amount of detergent for each load automatically!
+This will help prevent the detergent overuse issue we discussed in detail above.

 Another cool feature is Whirlpool's Intuitive Controls, designed to make front load washer control panels a little less crowded and overwhelming.
 Choose "What to Wash" and customize it with a "How to Wash" selection, choose any wash options you'd like to add on, and that's it!